Should You Implement a Free Return Shipping Policy?

 You may still be able to offer returns on discounted items instead of marking them to final sale.
 Doing so will deter customers from returning discounted products while still maintaining a level of customer satisfaction.

 Putting the Strategy into Action

 Returns are an opportunity to engage frustrated buyers.
-It’s a chance to not just the current sale, but make an investment in the lifetime value of the customer.
+It’s a chance to salvage the current sale and invest in the lifetime value of the customer.